Tal58/JavaScript_workshop/CC-sliding_window_google_question/README.md

 - Given an array of integers and a number k, where 1 <= k <= length of the array, compute the maximum values of each subarray of length k.

-## Submit

-- Students will push the solutions to their own public GitHub repos.

 ## Learning Outcomes

-At the end of the this coding challenge, students will be able to;
+At the end of the this coding challenge;

 - Analyze a problem, identify and apply programming knowledge for appropriate solution.

-- Demonstrate their knowledge of algorithmic design principles by using JavaScript and Python effectively.
+- Demonstrate your knowledge of algorithmic design principles by using JavaScript and Python effectively.

 ## Expected Outcome